 Nine killed in South Waziristan along Afghanistan border.

-Three of the attackers blew themselves up, police said.
+Three of the attackers blew themselves up, the police said.

-More than 20 gunmen stormed the building, with at least two policemen and five opposition fighters killed in the crossfire.
+More than 20 armed men also stormed the Pakistani Elite Force Headquarters.
+At least one policemen and five attackers were killed in the gun fight that followed.

-Amjad Farooqi, of the Punjabi Taliban, claimed that the group was responsible for the three Lahore attacks.
+Amjad Farooqi, representing a group often referred to as the Punjabi Taliban, claimed responsibility for the Lahore attacks.

-On Thursday morning, a suicide bomber in a vehicle struck outside a police station in northwest Pakistan, killing at least eight people.
+Also on Thursday, a suicide bomber in a vehicle struck outside a police station in Kohat in northwest Pakistan, killing at least 11 people.

-“It was a suicide attack,” Dilawar Bangash, a district police chief, said.
+“It was a suicide attack,” Dilawar Bangash, the district police chief, said.

 |Spike in violence|